 Small spaces are underrated.
 There’s something special about living in a small, quaint home.
 Decorating an area where you’re limited for space allows you to focus on function.
 You’re forced to think about the practicality of the space and to decorate only with items that you really love.
 The thought of fitting all of your decor into a small room can be intimidating, but it doesn’t have to be.
-If you’re pressed for space it does not mean that you’re home can’t be unique and fabulous.
-With just a few helpful tips, you’re small space can be beautiful, functional, and comfortable.
+If you’re pressed for space it does not mean that your home can’t be unique and fabulous.
+With just a few helpful tips, your small space can be beautiful, functional, and comfortable.

 “Have nothing in your house that you do not know to be useful, or believe to be beautiful” – William MorrisContinue to 2 of 7 below.

 Let's start by breaking down some myths.
 Living in a small space doesn’t mean that you have to avoid using bright paint colors, or that you can't accent your rooms with bold wallpaper.
 It’s all about creating balance.
 Splash your favorite bright shade on the wall and create balance by adding a few simple pieces.
 Try throwing in some sleek picture frames, or neutral furniture to create balance.Continue to 3 of 7 below.

 Light is an essential part of any living space, but it’s even more important to have good lighting when living in a small space.
 Ensuring that your tiny area is adequately lit will help your home feel more open, breathable, and livable.
 Natural light is the most ideal, but if that’s not available, try adding good overhead lighting as well as a couple of table or floor lamps for ambiance.Continue to 4 of 7 below.

 Mirrors are one of the best ways to make a room feel larger and more open.
 Adding a large wall or floor mirror to your living room or bedrooms creates the illusion that the space is bigger than it really is.Continue to 5 of 7 below.

 05 of 07